-In addition to taking responsibility for properties, the Irish Heritage Trust has initiated and led innovative projects including the highly successful Dublin Tenement Experience (2013) and the Fota Learning Zone (2010).
+In addition to taking responsibility for properties, the Irish Heritage Trust has initiated and led innovative projects including the highly successful Dublin Tenement Experience (2013).

 The success of Fota House illustrated the new model the Trust set out to create and this has led to our involvement with two nationally significant heritage properties through innovative partnerships.

 In 2015 we took responsibility for operating Strokestown Park and the National Famine Museum (Roscommon).
 The Trust was also selected by Teagasc to help to revive and regenerate Johnstown Castle Estate, Museum and Gardens (Wexford).
 We are located at No. 11 Parnell Square (Dublin) in partnership with other cultural and heritage bodies, where we have undertaken to restore, revive and enhance this 250-year old building to become a public amenity for everyone to enjoy and a significant cultural hub.